 The first Flying Universities courses were held in Warsaw in 1882, but as times passed the organization became better and better.
 Small tuition fees were collected which were used to pay for utilities, teacher compensation, and even a small library.
 Everything was illegal, of course.
 By 1890, 5,000 men and women had completed studies at the Flying Universities.

 This sort of establishment lasted until 1905 when greater liberties were granted.
-In 1920, the Flying University officially metamorphosized into the Free Polish University — an official academic institution with full colours.
+In 1920, the Flying University officially metamorphosized into the Free Polish University -- an official academic institution with full colors.